vellfr00/spring-uncaught-guard/README.md

 ## 🪵 Logging Strategies

-You can use built-in logging strategies or create your own custom logging strategy by implementing the `UncaughtGuardLoggingStrategy` interface.
+You can use provided logging strategies or create your own custom logging strategy by extending the abstract `UncaughtGuardLoggingStrategy` class and implementing the abstract `log` method.
+This method receives an `UncaughtGuardException` object, which contains all the necessary details about the uncaught exception, including the stack trace, request data, and the unique trace identifier.

 ### 🏗️ Built-in Logging Strategies

-Here are listed the built-in logging strategies:
+Here are listed the provided logging strategies:

 - 🖥️ **UncaughtGuardSystemErrLoggingStrategy**: Logs uncaught exceptions to `System.err`.
-- 📋 **UncaughtGuardSlf4jLoggingStrategy**: Logs uncaught exceptions using SLF4J (requires SLF4J dependency).